The Wreckage (album): Critical reception

 Sid Smith of the BBC writes, "Given the dire circumstances from which it was born, The Wreckage is understandably a triumphant record.
 But it comes complete with enough self-reflection to avoid coming across as yet another bright and breezy album about cars and girls."

-Anthony Kuzminski of AntiMusic gives the album 3½ smiley faces and concludes his review with, "Will Hoge's The Wreckage may be the year's most authentic rock n' roll album; it is a forthright, sweeping and transfixing record that will haunt, console and rescue your soul even at your darkest hour."

-Paste Magazine's review of the album says, "Hoge, the Nashville native, creates climates that are frustrated sets of spaces and people, just trying to bang their heads through their walls so that they can finally get over to the other side, where there's still no guarantee that things are going to be improved, but they'll be different and potentially better than they are now.
+Paste's review of the album says, "Hoge, the Nashville native, creates climates that are frustrated sets of spaces and people, just trying to bang their heads through their walls so that they can finally get over to the other side, where there's still no guarantee that things are going to be improved, but they'll be different and potentially better than they are now.
 He sings about false hope and about being sold tonics that just don't work.
 There are no active ingredients to be found in them and they wind up to be empty calories – nothing to chew on or digest."